Divorce Law Essentials in the Lone Star State

 Petition for Divorce

 To begin divorce proceedings, one must file a Petition for Divorce.
-Your divorce lawyer will help you with this process.
+Your lawyer will help you with this process.

 Grounds for Divorce